elliotclowes/learnt.me/Articles Read/2024-01/Article — Blueprint Self-Experimentation Study – Blueprint Bryan Johnson.md

 ### Can I use my blood draw data from 3 months or 3 years ago instead of getting new labs?

-As long as it's within the last three months you can use it.